stephengineer/stephengineer/README.md

 -->

-- 🔭 I’m currently working as an NLP algorithm Engineer of AGI
+- 👨🏻‍💻 Machine Learning Engineer of AGI
-- 🌱 I’m currently teaching NLP
+- 📚 Educator in Large Language Models (LLMs)
-- 👯 I’m looking to collaborate on LLMs
+- 🔭 Seeking collaboration in LLM applications
-- 🤔 I’m looking for help with building AI agents
+- 🤝 In need of assistance with multi-agent frameworks
-- 💬 Ask me NLP and LLMs
+- 🤔 Expertise in NLP and LLMs, open for queries
-- 📫 How to reach me: zhongqi1112@gmail.com
+- 💬 Contact: zhongqi1112@gmail.com
-- ⚡ Fun fact: Snowboarding🏂 scuba/freediving🤿 bike racing🏍
+- ⚡ Enjoy 🏂 🤿 🏍

 ***